-Another opportunity for improvements to municipal facilities is at Town Hall.
-The Town should implement recommendations on reconfiguring the existing facilities by connecting through the courtyard space to accommodate additional police and court uses.
-In addition, there may be future opportunities to increase Town Hall space by purchasing the American Legion building at 17 Bedford Road and relocating some administrative services.
+Another opportunity is at Town Hall.
+The Town should consider implementing recommendations on reconfiguring the existing facilities by connecting through the courtyard space to accommodate additional police and court uses.
+There also may be future opportunity to increase Town Hall space by purchasing the American Legion building at 17 Bedford Road to house some administrative services, if needed.